sybrew/the-seo-framework/readme.txt

 			* `strip_tags_cs` now detects nested elements and preserves that content correctly--as if we'd pass through scrupulously beyond infinity.
 			* `get_hierarchical_taxonomies_as()` now filters taxonomies more graciously--expecting broken taxonomies returned in the filter.
 			* `get_paged_urls()` no longer memoizes its return value.
+			* `s_singleline()`:
+				1. Made this method about 25~92% faster (more replacements = more faster).
+73% slower on empty strings (negligible).
+				1. Now also strips form-feed and vertical whitespace characters--might they appear in the wild.
+			* `s_knowledge_type()` can no longer fall back to its previous value--instead, it will fall back to a generic value.
 		* **Removed:**
 			* `rss_uses_excerpt()`, use `\get_option( 'rss_use_excerpt' )` instead.
 			* `the_content_feed()`, with no alternative available.